 Give your event a compelling title to encourage attendance.
 If you are inviting a class or year group, add this to the title to help people see quickly which of their children is being invited.

 Enter the date and time and decide if you need people to RSVP by a certain date/time - this can be left blank if there is no cut off for replying.
 People will be able to get tickets/confirm attendance up to the rsvp date or end date of the event. whichever is first.
 If you need to extend the end date after the event has started you will need to adjust the start date into the future as well.
+If your event is longer than one day make this clear in the title, this will then show in the events list.

 Use the event description box to add any extra information about the event.